10 exhibitions and events you must visit in North East England in 2026

 4. Northumberland Open Exhibition 2026 – celebrating local artistic talent

-The Overall Winner and Highly Commended prizes are decided by a panel of professional artists and curators.
+The Overall Winner (Andy Martin's photograph The Circus and The Graveyard) and Highly Commended prizes were decided by a panel of professional artists and curators.

 5. HAPPY! – joyful art curated with young people at the Hatton